 Obviously, elevators run off large power supplies, but power failures may have more to do with the building they are in than their power system.
 If there’s been a change in the building’s utility system, either planned maintenance or an electrical event like a power surge, lightning strike, or blackout, may affect components of the elevator’s system.
 An inspector will make sure it is receiving the proper level of voltage.

-To have your building’s elevators inspected thoroughly and professionally, contact Madden Elevator at 502-501-0883 today!
+To have your building’s elevators inspected thoroughly and professionally, request a quote or call Madden Elevator at 502-290-8878 today!

 Share this Post